timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART IV-GENERAL ADMINISTRATIVE PROVISIONS/CHAPTER 51-CLAIMS, EFFECTIVE DATES, AND PAYMENTS/SUBCHAPTER I-CLAIMS.md

   * (A) contains competent evidence that the claimant has a current disability, or persistent or recurrent symptoms of disability; and

-  * (B) indicates that the disability or symptoms may be associated with the claimant's active military, naval, or air service; but
+  * (B) indicates that the disability or symptoms may be associated with the claimant's active military, naval, air, or space service; but

   * (C) does not contain sufficient medical evidence for the Secretary to make a decision on the claim.